 The interpreted Precambrian basement geology of the Lake Harris Greenstone Belt comprises east-northeast-trending linear magnetic highs that often correlate with broad gravity signatures and are flanked by ovoid to elongate magnetic lows and highs (Hoatson et al., 2002).
-Rocks of the Harris Greenstone Belt are found along the Flinke and Yerda Shear Zones and at the eastern margin in the central part of the study area Figure 2b.
+Rocks of the Harris Greenstone Belt are found along the Flinke and Yerda Shear Zones and at the eastern margin in the central part of the study area.

-Rocks of the Hiltaba Suite make up the majority within the study area (see legend Figure 2) are prominent within the area of interest and include large plutonic plume-like structures south of the Yerda Shear Zoneplutons.
+Rocks of the Hiltaba Suite make up the majority within the study area and include large plutonic plume-like structures south of the Yerda Shear Zone.
 The northeastern part of the study area was affected by the predominantly northwest-trending Gairdner Dyke Swarm at 827 Ma (Huang et al., 2015, and references therein).
-The youngest structure in the study area region is the Mulgathing Trough in the north western that has an inferred Permian age.
+The youngest structure in the study area is the Mulgathing Trough in the north western that has an inferred Permian age.

-Most rocks in the study area region are of igneous origin with only minor portions of metasediments.
-The magnetic signatures could help to distinguish between different rock types as suggested by Hoatson et al. (2002) who showed that Archean granitic gneisses and granites are often irregular or elongated bodies with low amplitude magnetic signatures, whereas Proterozoic granites comprise both zoned and massive ovoid plutons of low and high magnetization.
-For the Hitaba Suite-, Schmidt and Clark (2011) already pointed out the high variability in airborne magnetic signature.

-Overlying the crystalline basement of the Gawler Craton in the study analysed area are Palaeozoic, Mesozoic and Cenozoic sedimentary sequences that combined form significant but variably thick transported cover ranging in thickness from 0 to >600m.
+- 95 Most rocks in the study area are of igneous origin with only minor portions of metasediments.
+The magnetic signatures could help to distinguish between different rock types as suggested by Hoatson et al. (2002) who showed that Archean granitic gneisses and granites are often irregular or elongated bodies with low magnetic signatures, whereas Proterozoic granites comprise both zoned and massive ovoid plutons of low and high magnetization.
+For the Hitaba Suite Schmidt and Clark (2011) already pointed out the high variability in airborne magnetic signature. - 100 Overlying the crystalline basement of the Gawler Craton in the study area are Palaeozoic, Mesozoic and Cenozoic sedimentary sequences that combined form significant but variably thick transported cover ranging in thickness from 0 to >600m.
 However, the distribution of each is poorly understood (Hou, 2004).

-The oldest preserved cover is the Late Carboniferous to Early Permian post-glacial sediments within the Mulgathing Trough in the north-western corner of the study area (figure 3) Figure 2 (Nelson, 1976; Hibburt, 1995).
-Magnetic source depth analysis reveals that the trough is in places could in places be more than 600 metres deep, with the maximum depths probably not detected (Foss et al., 2019).
+The oldest preserved cover is the Late Carboniferous to Early Permian post-glacial sediments within the Mulgathing Trough in the north-western corner of the study area (figure 3) (Nelson, 1976; Hibburt, 1995).
+Magnetic source depth analysis reveals that the trough is in places more than 600 metres deep, with the maximum depths probably not detected (Foss et al., 2019).